Jus soli: Birthright citizenship

 The New Oxford American Dictionary defines birthright citizenship as "a legal right to citizenship for all children born in a country's territory, regardless of parentage".
 In the United States jus sanguinis is not a constitutional right or a birth right.
 Citizenship by jus sanguinis is a legal status conferred by statute.
 The term birthright citizenship usually means jus soli citizenship.

 Birthright citizenship is rooted in colonial history when settlers born in the colonial United States were considered "natural born" subjects of the King of England.
 The idea of conferring citizenship based on being born within the borders of the United States comes from this history.
 Allegiance based on natural law principles was the core concept of citizenship in Calvin's Case in which Edward Coke said that "they that are born under the obedience, power, faith, ligealty or ligeance of the King are natural subjects and no aliens".
 The American concept of citizenship is derived from republican principles and may have been influenced by the French writer Emer de Vattel.

+Abolition

+Countries have been restricting the right of jus soli in order to discourage birth tourism, anchor babies and illegal immigration, for example with the British Nationality Act 1981.
+India has abolished jus soli largely in reaction to illegal immigration from Bangladesh.
+A person who was born in India from 26 January 1950 until 1 July 1987 is a citizen by birth, regardless of the parents' nationality.
+It was restricted in 1987 to people with at least one parent who was a citizen.
+As of 2008, a person born in India is a citizen only if at least one parent is a citizen, and the other parent is a citizen or a legal migrant.
+New Zealand abolished unrestricted birthright citizenship in 2005.
+Around 9% of all births in the United States in 2023 were to mothers who were illegal immigrants or who had legal temporary status in the U.S.